splunk/observability-workshop/content/en/other/pet-clinic/4-log-observer-connect.md

 ## 1. Introduction

-For the Splunk Log Observer component, we will configure the Spring PetClinic application to write logs to a file in the filesystem and configure the Splunk OpenTelemetry Collect to read (tail) that log file and report the information to the Splunk Observability Platform.
+For the Splunk Log Observer component, we will configure the Spring PetClinic application to write logs to a file and configure the Splunk OpenTelemetry Collector to read (tail) that log file and send the logs to Splunk Cloud.

 ## 2. OpenTelemetry Filelog Configuration

-We need to configure the Splunk OpenTelemetry Collector to tail the Spring PetClinic log file and report the data to the Splunk Cloud HEC URL.
+We need to configure the Splunk OpenTelemetry Collector to tail the Spring PetClinic log file and send the log data to Splunk Cloud.

-The Splunk OpenTelemetry Collector uses the [**Filelog Receiver**](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/filelogreceiver/README.md) to consume logs.
+The Splunk OpenTelemetry Collector uses **Fluentd** by default but we will change the configuration to use the OpenTelemetry [**Filelog Receiver**](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/filelogreceiver/README.md) to consume the logs.
 We will need to edit the collectors' configuration file:

 ``` bash
 sudo vi /etc/otel/collector/agent_config.yaml